Pros: Excellent sour beers, beautifully lit space

 Now, it’s possible the universal color swayed my perception, but to my taste, none of these every strayed far from the “OJ” side of the flavor spectrum.

 Again, it’s not necessarily a bad thing.
 I like sour beers.
 And it’s also not to say Barrel Theory didn’t have other types of beer to try.
-Their Purple Lamborghini and Java Oats brews helped give the menu a little variety.
+Their Purple Lamborghini and Java Oats brews helped give the menu a little variety in the color and tastes spectra, respectively.

 Just know if you don’t like sour, sweet, or fruit in your beer, you may be disappointed in Barrel Theory’s options.
 Check out my Untappd reviews below: